 “…was really excellent -- the photography, the sound, the subtle but persistent manner in which it worms its way into a viewer's empathy and intellect and prompts pondering issues of personal import which are all too easy pushed aside. — Dr. Ekdal Buys.

 The tales between our ears are the important ones.
 Honeying is my personal/professional blog--a documentary practice--reflexively juxtaposing memes, memories, words and imagery, aural-visual, eco-phenomenological stories of one family's adventures, great & small.

 And I’m (rarely) on FB.

 Twitter?
-No way.
+No way!
 Same as yelling out a car window while speeding down a road.
 We seek the opposite: #VISITING, #nevertweet

 In film, through our stories, we find the visions and resolve we need to better appreciate and navigate our interdependent journeys.
 I love being a filmmaker and a filmmaking teacher because it allows me put my energy into helping create the kind of narratives that hopefully make at least a tiny bit of positive difference in this world.
 I see classrooms as community spaces, places for conversations toward thoughtful making.
 I am an ally, a co-learner and sometimes a guide, a fellow practitioner of this craft, delighted to be in the company of fellow film enthusiasts no matter what their experience-level.

 In Iceland, leading a National Geographic Student Expedition, 2008

 On Shackleford Banks, North Carolina, filming part of VIRGINIA DARES, 2018

 (Inspired by Beverly DiAngelo’s About Me.)